-Out of 1,557 staterooms, 939 of these have an ocean view (765 have balconies) and 618 are interior staterooms.
-Twenty-six cabins are wheelchair accessible.
-A hallmark on this ship's class is the Royal Promenade-facing staterooms (138 on this ship) that overlook that engaging thoroughfare -- these are a step up from the usual inside cabin.
+A hallmark of this ship's class is the Royal Promenade-facing staterooms (138 on this ship) that overlook that engaging thoroughfare -- these are a step up from the usual inside cabin.
 A warning however: Privacy is at a premium with these cabins because they do not have privacy glass windows.
-Also, due to the late-night reveling that goes on, all but night owls may find them noisy.
+Also, due to the late-night revelling that goes on, all but night owls may find them noisy.

-Standard cabins are comfortably spacious, attractively decorated in earth tones with art on the walls, quality fabrics and fine woods.
-Cabins feature twin beds that can convert to queen-size, phone, television with closed-circuit and satellite programming options, mini-bar, hair dryer and individually controlled air conditioning.
+Explorer of the Seas cabin categories range from spacious Interior staterooms to similarly sized units with 52-square-foot balconies.
+Standard cabins are attractively decorated in earth tones with art on the walls, quality fabrics and fine woods.
+All cabins feature twin beds that can convert to queen-size, phone, flat-screen television with closed circuit and satellite programming options, minibar, hair dryer and individually controlled air-conditioning.
 Bathrooms are basic and only suites have tubs.
-The showers, however, have those wonderful, half-round sliding doors, a fabulous improvement over icky, clingy shower curtains.
+The showers, however, have wonderful, half-round sliding doors, a fabulous improvement over icky, clingy shower curtains.
 Soap and shampoo are provided (suites get mini-bottles of Royal Caribbean's Vitality shampoo, conditioner and lotion).

-Moving up a notch is the Junior Suite.
-It's the smallest, coming in at 277 square feet with a 69-square-foot balcony.
-Just a bit bigger than the standard balcony, the extra perks (beyond space) that come with the Junior Suite include a tub in the bathroom, and a bigger living room area.
+Mini-suite: Moving up a notch from Balcony staterooms is the Junior Suite.
+It's the smallest suite, coming in at 277 square feet with a 50-square-foot balcony.
+Bigger than the standard balcony, Explorer of the Seas Junior Suites offer extra perks such as a tub in the bathroom, and a bigger living room area.

-The Grand Suite is just a larger "junior," but it's quite a bit larger at 381 square feet and features a 95-square-foot balcony.
-The Owner's Suite offers more amenities and features even beyond increased square footage; passengers booking this category of accommodations get a bathroom with whirlpool, bidet and separate shower, along with separate bedroom and living areas (with queen-sized sofa bed).
-Measurements are 506 square feet for the cabin and 64 square feet for the verandah.
-And finally?
-The piece d'resistance is the Royal Suite, which comes with all the Owner's Suite amenities plus a baby grand piano, a balcony that measures 170 square ft. (outfitted with better-than-standard furnishings, including a dining table); the stateroom itself is 1,188 square ft.
+Royal Caribbean Explorer of the Seas Owner's Suite offers more amenities and features even beyond increased square footage; passengers booking this category of accommodations get a bathroom with bathtub, bidet and separate shower, along with separate bedroom and living areas (with a queen-size sofa bed).
+Measurements are 506 square feet for the cabin and 64 square feet for the veranda.

 Tip: Families should book as far in advance as possible -- a year ahead of time if you can -- to have the best choice of family-friendly staterooms (including connecting cabins), particularly if you are traveling during school vacation periods.